Article

 For pharmaceutical companies and research organizations, these challenges translate into significant operational and financial implications.
 Nearly 30% of rare disease trials terminate due to insufficient enrollment, and recruitment periods typically extend 30% longer than planned.
 These delays not only increase development costs but also postpone patient access to potentially beneficial treatments.

 The distribution and capabilities of research sites present another critical dimension of the rare disease trial landscape.
 Centers of excellence have emerged as crucial hubs, combining robust research infrastructure with disease-specific expertise.
 However, their distribution creates both opportunities and challenges.
+Regional distribution patterns reveal significant gaps:

 Beyond geography, the investigator landscape presents its own complexities.
 The pool of investigators with rare disease expertise is often limited, leading to high competition for experienced researchers, growing workload pressure on research teams, limited bandwidth for new trial activation, and increased need for training less experienced sites.

 The future of rare disease clinical trials will depend on our ability to develop recruitment strategies that address both practical and systemic challenges while leveraging emerging technologies and methodologies.
+Success increasingly depends on building flexible site networks that can:

 By understanding these fundamental landscape challenges, organizations can better position themselves to design and implement successful rare disease clinical trials that accelerate the development of much-needed treatments for millions of patients worldwide.